Vladimir-csp/uwsm/README.md

 Always use `--` to disambiguate command line if any dashed arguments are intended for the app being launched.

+Scopes are default type of units for launching apps via `uwsm app`, they are executed in-place and behave like simple commands, inheriting environment and pty of origin.

+Services are launched in background by systemd user manager and are given environment based on the current state of activation environment of systemd, output is routed to journal. `uwsm app` will return immediately after launch.
+This allows more control over applicaton, i.e. restarting it with updated environment.

 Example snippets for sway config for launching apps: